 Are you considering a career as an electrical engineer?
 If so, you are making a wonderful decision.
 According to the Bureau of Labor Statistics, those who become electrical engineers can look forward to an outstanding salary and opportunities across the country.
 Before getting into a career as an electric engineer, you should know the answer to the following questions:

-What Type Of Work Will I Do In An Electrical Engineer Career?
+What Will I Do in an Electrical Engineering Career?